-Download the job profile.
-Please submit your resume and cover letter expressing your interest in the position and fit for the role via Waldron’s Candidate Portal.
+Please submit your resume and cover letter expressing your interest in the position and fit for the role via Good Citizen’s Candidate Portal.
 Letters may be addressed to Sarah Meyer.

-This search is being conducted with assistance from a team from Waldron.
+This search is being conducted with assistance from a team from Good Citizen, formerly known as Waldron.

 Sarah Meyer, Vice President